VenissaCarolQuadros/CanHap501/labs/Lab2.md

 </video>

 ### Reflections
+Besides the maze itself, I experienced some problems working with the Haply 2diy device.
+For instance, higher gains gave a nice 'crisp' feel right against surfaces, but at the same time, they seemed to (possibly?) make it much easier to destabilize the device.
+I think it somewhat made sense to me from a control perspective, but I couldn't quite find much in the way of documentation for this.

+With lower gains, I quite naturally felt little resistance going even through hard surfaces until much after I was through them, but my visual end effector position remained stuck against the wall I'd crossed.
+I don't believe it took much from the overall experience of my maze, owing mainly to the fact that the objects within the virtual world were still respecting these solid boundaries, but I could see how it would be a show-stopper if it was the end effector being the 'player' and not Ball-E as in my case.

-I thoroughly enjoyed this lab, and although it took a fair bit of time (owing mainly to my own over-enthusiasm and bad decisions), I now feel much more confident about working with the Haply.
+That being said, I still thoroughly enjoyed this lab, and although it took a fair bit of time (owing mainly to my own over-enthusiasm and bad decisions), I now feel much more confident about working with the Haply.
 If you want to play Adventures of Ball-E yourself you can find the code here: [Ball-E Source Code](https://github.com/VenissaCarolQuadros/CanHap501/tree/main/labs/code/lab2/BallE).
 It is admittedly in need of a clean-up, so I hope using it as is is all you want to do.

 If I could go back and do things differently, I wouldn't underestimate the effort it takes to draw a maze and would do it in a more automated way, rather than doing it manually.
 I would also read the Fisica library more thoroughly the first time around and save myself a whole lot of grief.